input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/form_template_elements/single_line_https_url_entry.md

 # Form Template Element - Single Line Https Url Entry

-UI - Single Line text entry for HTTPS Urls.
-"x-note":
+## Functional Behavior

+A single line plain text entry field.
-    Must start with 'https://' and is followed by one or more non-whitespace characters, ending at the end of the string.
+Can only accept text which starts with `https://` and is followed by one or more non-whitespace characters, ending at the end of the string.

+Must be a validly formatted https URL.

+## Visual Representation

+A Text entry box that allows a single line of plain text up to the maximum number of allowed characters.
+Can automatically provide `https://` to help end user enter the data.

 ## Parent Elements